Fabric vs a Lakehouse/ML Competitor vs Synapse¶ Decision

 When¶

-- ML/AI is the dominant workload: model training, MLflow experiment tracking, GPU clusters
+- ML/AI is the dominant workload: model training, experiment tracking, GPU clusters

-- Multi-cloud strategy requires consistent platform across AWS, GCP, and Azure
+- Multi-cloud strategy requires a consistent platform across several cloud providers

-- Unity Catalog is already the governance layer for data and ML assets
+- The competitor's governance catalog is already the layer for data and ML assets

-- Team is deeply invested in open-source Spark ecosystem and Delta Sharing
+- Team is deeply invested in the open-source Spark ecosystem and the platform's data-sharing protocol

 Why¶

-- Unity Catalog provides unified governance across data, ML models, and notebooks
+- A unified governance catalog spanning data, ML models, and notebooks

-- Delta Sharing enables secure cross-organization data sharing without copying
+- An open data-sharing protocol enables secure cross-organization sharing without copying

 - Mature Spark ecosystem with extensive third-party integrations